XaF/omni/website/contents/tutorials/03-set-up-a-repository/0301-up-configuration.md

 # Write the `up` configuration

-Omni can be added to manage a repository dependencies pretty easily: just create a `.omni.yaml` file at the root of your repository and define the `up` configuration for your dependencies.
+Omni can be added to manage a repository dependencies pretty easily: just create an `.omni.yaml` file at the root of your repository and define the `up` configuration for your dependencies.

 Let's consider a simple repository with two tools we want to work on.
 One in Go, and one in Python: